 - To prepare globally-minded, community-focused physicians to meet the needs of rural and medically underserved populations, and

 - To promote research to improve human health.

 In 2008, VCOM entered into an agreement with Baxter Institute’s medical clinic, dental clinic, and pharmacy allowing VCOM to use the clinic as a medical mission internship site.
 This partnership has expanded the work of the Baxter Clinic through mobile clinics, medical research, and care which is internationally-recognized.
 VCOM’s third- and fourth-year medical students are offered the opportunity of a one-month rotation at Baxter.
 While staying on Baxter’s campus to participate in the clinic’s activities, they also are extended opportunities to work with local physicians in two nearby hospitals.
 They gain experience by assisting in the emergency, obstetrics, gynecology, and pediatric departments.

 Both VCOM and Honduran medical students benefit from the exchange of knowledge resulting in a sustainable improvement of health care.
 VCOM and other groups that come to help the poor and downtrodden are wonderfully generous in bringing medicines and other resources that Baxter doesn’t have the money to buy.
-VCOM even offered a First Responder Training seminar for our second and third year Baxter students during a recent brigade.
-To read more about VCOM’s partnership with Baxter take a look at this story, http://www.baxterinstitute.org/updates/first-responder-training-seminar/.
-We are blessed to have VCOM assisting our clinic is sharing God’s love to the surrounding community!
+VCOM has even previously offered a First Responder Training seminar for our second and third year Baxter students.
+We are blessed to have VCOM assisting our clinic and partnering with Baxter to share God’s love in surrounding communities!